ZoneMinder/zoneminder/README.txt

-   Triggers  -  This  small  section  lets  you  select  which triggers  will  apply  if the run  mode  has  been  set  to 'triggered' above.
+   Triggers  -  This  small  section  lets  you  select  which triggers  will  apply  if the run  mode  has  been  set  to `triggered' above.
 The most common trigger is X10 and  this will   appear  here  if  you  indicated  that  your  system supported it during installation.
 Only X10 is supported  as a  shipped  trigger with ZoneMinder at present  but  it  is possible  that  other  triggers will  become  available  as necessary.
-You  can  also just use 'cron'  jobs  or  other mechanisms  to  actually control the camera and  keep  them completely   outside  of  the  ZoneMinder   settings.
+You  can  also just use `cron'  jobs  or  other mechanisms  to  actually control the camera and  keep  them completely   outside  of  the  ZoneMinder   settings.
 The zmtrigger.pl  script is also available to implement  custom external triggering.

-'Source' Tab (local device)
+`Source' Tab (local device)
    Device  Path/Channel - Enter the full path  to  the  device file  that  your  camera is attached to, e.g.  /dev/video0.
    Some  video  devices,  e.g.  BTTV  cards  support  multiple